Food Allergy Management and Prevention

 Breastfeeding

-Human milk is rich in essential nutrients.
-Colostrum, the first milk secreted after giving birth, helps to protect the infant as it is rich in antibodies.
+Human milk has a lot of important nutrients.
+Colostrum, the first milk that comes out after giving birth, helps to protect your baby, as it is rich in antibodies.
+This can help build their immune system.

-If you cannot or choose not to breastfeed, you should be supported and guided to find the best infant formulas.
-Reach out to your pediatrician or registered dietitian for guidance.
+If you cannot or choose not to breastfeed, support is available to help you find the best infant formulas.
+Reach out to your healthcare team for guidance.

 What should the mother’s diet be when breastfeeding?

-Energy, protein, and other essential nutrients that make up breast milk come from the mother’s diet.
-It is important for women who are breastfeeding to eat a healthy, well-balanced diet and maintain adequate hydration.
+Energy, protein, and other essential nutrients that make up breast milk come from what the mother eats.
+It is important for women who are breastfeeding to eat a healthy, well-balanced diet and stay hydrated.

-Promoting good handwashing in your household is essential for the management of food allergies.
+Good handwashing habits are important for managing food allergies.
 Always wash hands before and after the following:

 Just because a child has a food allergy does not mean the mother has to stop breastfeeding.